Apium graveolens: Taxonomy

 The species Apium graveolens was first described by Carl Linnaeus in 1753.
 A large number of varieties have been described, none of which are accepted by Plants of the World Online as of May 2024.
 It has been selected as the type species of the genus Apium, and through that, of the family Apiaceae and the order Apiales.

 The cultivar groups have often been given botanical variety names, but more accurately cultivar group names under the International Code of Nomenclature for Cultivated Plants.
 Thus cultivated celery was often called Apium graveolens var. dulce, but as cultivated plants, Apium graveolens Dulce Group.

-Other vernacular names have been used, including "smallage" [mainly archaic – "now rare" (OED), but still in occasional use, primarily outside of the species' native range].
+Other vernacular names have been used, including "smallage", which is mostly archaic but still in occasional use, primarily outside of the species' native range.

 Distribution and habitat

 Wild celery is native to much of Eurasia, ranging from Ireland in the west, through Europe north to Scotland, Denmark and Poland, and east to the Caucasus and Central Asia, and as far as the western Himalayas, and also through Macaronesia and North Africa to West Asia and the Arabian Peninsula.
+It is widely naturalised outside this range, including in Scandinavia, North and South America, Africa, India, central, eastern and southern Asia, and New Zealand.
+The cultivar groups may also be naturalised.

 It is a plant of damp places, usually near the coast where the soil is salty, typically on the brackish reaches of tidal rivers, ditch and dyke margins, saltmarshes, and sea walls.
 North of the Alps, wild celery is found only in the foothill zone on soils with some salt content.

-It is widely naturalised outside this range, including in Scandinavia, North and South America, Africa, India, central, eastern and southern Asia, and New Zealand.
-The cultivar groups may also be naturalised.